 Shrove Tuesday is traditionally the day where you clear your cupboards of eggs and fat before the start of Lent in the run-up to Easter Sunday.
-Pancakes perfectly utilise these ingredients, and to make this Shrove Tuesday extra special, we have a recipe for you straight from the kitchens of the Royal Gardens at Highgrove.
+Pancakes perfectly utilise these ingredients, and to make this Shrove Tuesday extra special, we have a recipe for you straight from the kitchens of Highgrove Gardens.
 Time to get your frying pans at the ready!

-Pastry Chef Matt works in the kitchen at the Royal Gardens at Highgrove and enjoys making pancakes for Sunday breakfast.
+Pastry Chef Matt works in the kitchen at Highgrove Gardens and enjoys making pancakes for Sunday breakfast.

 “My go-to recipe is straight forward and uses basic ingredients most people will have in their cupboards.”

 Pinch of salt

 Sift the flour and whisk everything together to a smooth batter.